alishahzadmughal2006pakistan-blip/Quickcalculator/ANDROID_INTEGRATION.md

 This file contains the complete code snippets you need to copy and paste into your Android Studio project.
 Follow these instructions exactly to connect your native Android app to the web app's features.

-**Your Package Name:** Make sure to replace `com.yourdomain.quickcalculator` with your app's actual package name in all the files.
+**Your Package Name:** Make sure to replace `com.plus.quickcalculator` with your app's actual package name if it's different.

 ---